Beyond the Beach: The Must-Visit Cenotes Around Cancún

 5. Cenote La Noria 60.7 km/37.7 mi

 A little distance away from Kin-Ha, the deep cave cenote of La Noria offers another place to swim in the freshwater.
-Though it’s a bit deep and you would need to climb down into it using the wooden staircase there, it’s a wonderful cenote to visit.
+Although it’s a bit deep and you would need to climb down into it using the wooden staircase, it’s a wonderful cenote to visit.

 6. Cenotes Zapote 65.2 km/40.5 mi

-Cenotes Zapote is a prehistoric ark with four cenotes, two of which are open cenotes, and two cave cenotes.
+Cenotes Zapote is a prehistoric site featuring four cenotes, two of which are open cenotes and two cave cenotes.
 The location is set up like an amusement park, where you can choose from a variety of activities or participate in them all.

 You can select and purchase your preferred package on the Cenotes Zapote website.